Kiroro Trail Map

 Beginners are best served on Nagamine side, where easy access to surface lifts and mellow greens make the start of each day smooth.
 Trails here are wide and carefully maintained, and ski school sessions operate adjacent to learning zones for added convenience.
 The terrain gently flattens near the base, making it perfect for families and first-timers.

 Advanced skiers can venture over to Asari Peak for steeper groomers, tighter glades, and deeper powder access.
-"Power Run" and "Deep Pine" are favorites for their varied conditions, while the resort’s sidecountry gates give access to terrain with fewer skiers and more challenge.
+"Power Ridge" and "Orange Light" are favorites for their varied terrain, while the resort’s backcountry gates give access to more challenging terrain with fewer skiers.
 These zones often retain fresh snow for days after storms due to Kiroro’s orientation and protection from strong winds.
+Avalanche gear is required and weather clearance governs access.